 The blossoms which have bright petals varying from yellow, red, to pink and glossy dark foliage are apt for the mainstays of your lovely garden.
 With a height of 6 to 15 feet, the rose-like shrub is usually used for hedges, border, or even bonsai plant

 If you are hunting for a flowering plant that has a long blooming season, the blanket flower or Gaillardua x grandiflora would be the right pick.
-This pink flowers has a number of similarities with the daisy and comes with different shades such as pink, yellow, orange, and red.
+This flower has a number of similarities with the daisy and comes with different shades such as pink, yellow, orange, and red.
 It’s no wonder; you will see numerous captivating butterflies sucking the nectar.

 Tulip is one of the most familiar flowers in the world that is always associated with the Netherlands – in a matter of fact; it originates from Turkey and Iran.
 Regardless the color and size, its existence always makes everyone fall in love.
 The blossom with ordinary look is handy to create serene atmosphere and real coziness outdoors or indoors.